AprilQx/Lora/README.md

 A project for fine-tuning and evaluating language models on numerical forecasting tasks using Low-Rank Adaptation (LoRA).

+## AI Declaration
+GitHub Copilot was used during development to assist with code completion, function documentation, and debugging.
+All AI-generated code underwent thorough review to ensure correctness, adherence to project requirements, and proper error handling.
+The core algorithms and methodological decisions remain my intellectual contribution, with Copilot serving only as a productivity tool for implementing standard techniques and reducing time spent on repetitive coding tasks.

 ## Overview

 This project explores the capabilities of foundation models like Qwen2.5 for numerical time-series forecasting, specifically for predator-prey dynamics.
 Building upon the observation from Gruver et al. (2023) that Large Language Models can be used as time series forecasters without further training, we demonstrate how parameter-efficient fine-tuning can significantly improve performance on specialized forecasting tasks.